Welcome To The Official Website Of The Alabama Legislature

 We have opened the section for Historical Acts And Journals, contained within the Legislative History portion of the website.
 Acts and Journals will be added to this section on an incremental basis, as available.

-To view maps of the current legislative districts, go to Current Legislative, Congressional and Board of Education District Maps in Reapportionment.
+To view maps of the current Legislative, Congressional and Board of Education District Maps visit the Legislative Reapportionment Office.

 We have completed adding the text of the "Official Proceedings Of The Constitutional Convention Of 1901" (Debates) onto the Constitution Of 1901 page of the History section of the website.

 Should you experience technical difficulties while navigating this web site, including Senate Live Audio and ALISON, please contact Site Support.
 For information relating to the operation of the Senate, and for general inquiries regarding the legislative process and legislative history, please contact Mike Murphy.
 For information pertaining to the House of Representatives and Joint Committees of the Legislature, contact Clay Redden.